eddytruyen/container_allocation_for_mta/README.md

 To run the experiment execute `./run_experiment.sh`

-To tear down the experiment execture `./teardown_experiment.sh`
+To tear down the experiment execute `./teardown_experiment.sh`

 Collected experiment data and analysis of data as presented in Figure 4 of the paper is available at https://github.com/eddytruyen/container_allocation_for_mta/tree/master/tomcat-sla/experiment_data_25082016